-Real estate can be an incredibly lucrative field that offers a lot of opportunity for professional growth.
+Real estate can be an incredibly lucrative field that offers a lot of opportunities for professional growth.
 There are a large variety of jobs within real estate that appeal to different skill sets.
 So no matter what background you’re coming from, you’ll most likely be able to find a niche within the industry.
 Let’s walk through how to get your first real estate job, from completing education requirements to landing your first client.

 What You Need to Know for Your First Real Estate Job

 Here’s what you need to get started in North Carolina real estate.

 Securing a job as a real estate salesperson starts with education.
 If you want to be a real estate broker, you’ll need a license.
 And the easiest way to go about getting one is by taking a pre-licensing course.

 A common career progression as a real estate broker in North Carolina looks like this: You start off as a broker working for a broker-in-charge, and then you eventually work your way up the ladder so that you yourself become a broker-in-charge with other brokers working under you.

 Both steps—becoming a real estate broker and upgrading to a broker-in-charge—require a license.
 In North Carolina, for instance, in order to qualify to be a broker-in-charge, you need to satisfy all of the following requirements:

 - Two years (out of the past five) of working experience as a broker.